modelics/strata/doc/source/basic_usage.rst

     mgf.Initialize(f, lm, s);

 The object ``mgf`` is now responsible for the actual computation of the MGF.
-Various MGF computation methods are available; direct Sommerfeld integration is considered here.
+Various MGF computation methods are available; ``MGF_INTEGRATE`` corresponds to direct Sommerfeld integration.
 See the examples in ``testMGF.cpp``, ``testInterp.cpp``, and ``testDCIM.cpp`` for details on other methods.
 The initialization step must be performed at every frequency, so it is recommended to keep the ``mgf`` object local to the frequency loop, and call ``MGF::Initialize`` at each frequency point.